DevOps4Networks/IOX-Notes/How_To_Connect_The_Console/README.md

 screen /dev/cu.usbserial 9600

 But that is not working for me yet, at least not on an IR829 straight out of the box.

+That's it.
+Good luck, and please open an issue if this does not work for you, or you can help improve these instructions.